110 East 16th Street

 On Thanksgiving eve 1920, a fire damaged the school.
 Repairs were made but the interim was miserable as art class enrollment continued to expand.
 In 1928, a gift of $200,000 was received for a permanent art school building, making expansion a reality.
 As one might expect, the Depression years were difficult for the Institute, with losses of both students and museum revenues.
 Budgets had to be slashed.
 First, salaries and then, positions were reduced.
 Unfortunately, the director, Donald Mattison, felt the wrath of the loyal student body when he was compelled, for the survival of the school, to fire nine faculty members in 1933.
 The students hung Mattison in effigy from one of the trees on the lawn and set fire to it.
 (Knowing the school’s reputation for producing the highest caliber of artist from amongst its ranks, however, one can assume that the likeness of Mattison was exquisite.)

 Once again in the 1940s, war took a toll on the school by pilfering students and reducing means during WWII.
 However, when the GIs came marching home, the GI Bill helped fill the Herron classrooms.
 The 1950s were years of growth in both the size of the student body and in programs offered by the school.
 Two big changes were coming.
 The first, in 1966, when Josiah Kirby Lilly bequeathed a portion of the family estate (located at 38th Street and Michigan Road) to the Art Association, for a proposed art museum site.
-The Indianapolis Museum of Art would eventually subsume the Herron collections.
+The Indianapolis Museum of Art eventually subsumed the Herron art collections.
 The second change came in 1967 when the Herron School of Art became a school of Indiana University and two years later, part of Indiana University Purdue University–Indianapolis (IUPUI).
-The school remained at the 16th Street campus for three more decades before eventually moving to the greater IUPUI campus.
+The school remained at the 16th Street campus for three more decades before eventually moving to the downtown IUPUI campus.

 Spring ahead to 2003, when the founders of the new Herron High School focused on the adaptive potential of the vacant former John Herron Art Institute campus.
 Herron High School’s founders believed that the rebirth of the historic campus as a center of learning would provide an anchor for the community landscape and honor the heritage of the buildings.
 The school’s liberal arts curriculum is even organized using an art history timeline.